 How to Make Vegan Pimento Cheese

-- Add half of the pimentos to the blender.
-Blend until completely smooth.
+Add half of the pimentos to the blender, and blend until completely smooth.

 Voila!
 Perfectly spreadable vegan pimento cheese!

-Whether you spread vegan pimento cheese on bread or scoop it up with celery sticks as an afternoon snack, you really can't go wrong.
+Whether you spread pimento cheese on bread for a quick sandwich or scoop it up with celery sticks as an afternoon snack, you really can't go wrong.

 Here are a few more delicious ways to enjoy vegan pimento cheese:

-- as a dip for crackers and veggies on a vegan snack board
+- as a dip for crackers, tortilla chips, and veggies

-- on top of baked potatoes or as a dip for potato wedges
+- on top of baked potatoes and as a dip for potato wedges

 - Vegan Pimento Macaroni Salad (perfect for potlucks!)